opral/monorepo/README.md

 # Inlang

-> Difference between internationalization and localization? -> [Wikipedia definition](https://en.wikipedia.org/wiki/Internationalization_and_localization#:~:text=Internationalization%20is%20the%20process%20of,and%20adding%20locale%2Dspecific%20components.)

-Inlang is an ecosystem of developer tools (speeding up internationalization of software) and localization platform.
+Inlang is building an ecosystem of developer tools and a localization platform.

 ## Goal